Copyright Termination: Taking Aim at Top Gun [Live Workshop]

 This is a live, interactive workshop using Zoom.
 You will be able to ask questions in real time, so bring your list.

-Join us in this workshop and learn how to choose the best coach for your book.
+Join us in this workshop and learn how to regain your creative rights.